 Adam’s Favorite Raspberry Cheesecake Bars

-“My favorite dessert recipe you have ever made.’” –Adam
+“This is my favorite dessert recipe you have ever made.’” –Adam

 - 1 pouch (1 lb 1.5 oz) Betty Crocker Sugar Cookie Mix

 - 2 packages (8 oz each) softened cream cheese

 - 1 egg

 - 1 can (21 oz) Wilderness Premium Raspberry Pie Filling*

 1. Preheat oven to 350 degrees.
 Spray bottom and sides of 13×9 inch pan with cooking spray.